KLunos/IT-Portfolio/pfsense.md/README.md

 - [pfSense Web UI login (from Win11 Jump)](/pfSense/pfSense-WebUI-Login-from-jump.png)
   - Web interface accessed from the Windows 11 jump box VM.
 This confirms management access is restricted to the admin VLAN.
 The “Not secure” browser warning is expected — this pfSense uses a self-signed internal certificate, which is not trusted by default on clients.
 - [pfSense VM console: main menu](/pfSense/pfSense-main-console.png)
-  -pfSense VM console view showing system status and available administrative options.
+  - pfSense VM console view showing system status and available administrative options.
 - [Jump box IP config (vExternal + vLabLAN)](/pfSense/pfSense-Interfaces-vExternal-vLabLAN.png)
-  -Host-level PowerShell output showing the virtual switches (vExternal and vLabLAN) that connect the pfSense VM to the external network and internal lab network.
+  - Host-level PowerShell output showing the virtual switches (vExternal and vLabLAN) that connect the pfSense VM to the external network and internal lab network.

 ### Console output (sanitized)